Johnwikix/LittleFancyToolAva/README.en.md

 - 🔐 **File Encryption**: batch file-level encryption / decryption with progress tracking
 - 🖼️ **Image → Base64**: convert an image into a Base64 string
 - 🖼️ **Image → ICO**: convert a bitmap into an ICO icon
-- 🖼️ **Image Format Conversion**: batch image format conversion powered by Magick.NET
+- 🖼️ **Image Format Conversion**: batch image format conversion powered by SkiaSharp

 ## 📊 Feature Matrix